The iBasso DX120 is a brand new mid-fi pocket-friendly reference DAP featuring a touchscreen and balanced output features. It is priced at $399.

 The use of USB-C on the DX120 means we now have the ability to quick-charge from zero to 100% in just under 2 hours.
 Power banks with quick charge capability will work very nicely indeed with the DX120.

-iBasso have thrown in a 3.8V 3700mAh Li-polymer battery into the DX120 which is fairly sizable in this class of DAP.
+iBasso has thrown in a 3.8V 3700mAh Li-polymer battery into the DX120 which is fairly sizable in this class of DAP.
 The rated playback time is an excellent 16 hours which is about 4-5 hours longer than the Cayin N5ii and over 5 hours more than the HiBy R3.

 Our own testing got a hefty 14+ hours with a relatively light load of 16-32Ω IEMs and about 12-13 hours with some higher impedance and harder to drive headphones.
 That is pretty impressive.
 The lack of superfluous background tasks from the likes of Android including WiFi and BT does help to prevent unnecessary battery drain on the DX120.